MahmoudNobani/flask_project/README.md

 # flask_project
-flask project to handle a resturant and what type of requests/API needed, the database used is postgreSQL on run u can
+flask project to handle a restaurant and what type of requests/API is needed, the database used is PostgreSQL API methods are in methods.py if u run the project check the swagger page to test all the api